Dixville Notch, New Hampshire

+History

+Neil Tillotson moved to Dixville Notch in 1954, and became the town moderator and owner of The Balsams.
+He did not like having to drive 45 minutes to the nearest polling station, but learned about midnight voting from an Associated Press reporter.
+The state legislature approved the town's request to become a voting precinct.
+Tom Tillotson has been the town moderator since 1976.
+The town has six voters, four Republicans and two independents.

+On November 5, 2024, the town residents would vote in the 2024 United States presidential election with 3 votes going to Harris and 3 votes going to Trump.

+Politics

 Midnight voting tradition

-Dixville Notch is best known in connection with its longstanding midnight vote in the U.S. presidential election, including during the New Hampshire primary (the first primary election in the U.S. presidential nomination process).
+Dixville Notch is best known in connection with its longstanding midnight vote in the U.S. presidential election, including during the New Hampshire primary, the first primary election in the U.S. presidential nomination process.
 In a tradition that started in the 1960 election, all the eligible voters in Dixville Notch gather at midnight in the ballroom of The Balsams.
 The voters cast their ballots and the polls are officially closed when all of the registered voters have voted – sometimes merely one minute later.
 The results of the Dixville Notch vote in both the New Hampshire primary and the general election are traditionally broadcast around the country immediately afterwards.

-A similar tradition in the town of Hart's Location in adjacent Carroll County began in 1948; theirs was discontinued in the 1960s in light of the abundance of media attention, and revived only in 1996.
+A similar tradition in the town of Hart's Location in adjacent Carroll County began in 1948.
+Theirs was discontinued in the 1960s in light of the abundance of media attention, revived in 1996, and discontinued again in 2024.
 Informal competition for the distinction of the first town to report election results has been ongoing for several election cycles, among a number of small communities, including: